ivanpierre/obs-data/Computing/DevOps/Kubernetes OS/Talos.md

 -   it is secure by default
 -   it is managed via a single declarative configuration file and gRPC API

-Talos can be deployed on [[Containers]], cloud, virtualized, and bare metal platforms.
+Talos can be deployed on [[Computing/DevOps/Containers/Containers]], cloud, virtualized, and bare metal platforms.

 ## Sites